Brettaten/CBuilder/README.md

-│         ├──bin/                   |   The location of the test executables │         ├──src/                   |   The directory of the test source files │         │    ├──main/             |   The main directory for tests │         │    │    ├──c/           |   The directory, were all tests are located │         │    │    │  └──util/     |   The directory, were test utils like the assert function are located │         │    │    └──genTests/    |   The directroy, were the generated tests will be stored │         │    └──project/          |   The directory, were the copied and splitted files will be stored │         └──target/                |   The directory, were all object files will be stored │               ├──project/         |   The directory, were the object files of the project will be stored │               └──test/            |   The directory, were the object files of the tests are stored ├──target/                          |   The directory, where all object files are located │    ├──prod/                       |   The directory, where all object files without debug information are stored │    └──debug/                      |   The directory, where all object files with debug information are stored └──cbuilderfile                     |   The cbuilderfile
+│         ├──bin/                   |   The location of the test executables │         ├──src/                   |   The directory of the test source files │         │    ├──main/             |   The main directory for tests │         │    │    ├──c/           |   The directory where all tests are located │         │    │    │  └──util/     |   The directory where test utils like the assert function are located │         │    │    └──genTests/    |   The directroy where the generated tests will be stored │         │    └──project/          |   The directory where the copied and splitted files will be stored │         └──target/                |   The directory where all object files will be stored │               ├──project/         |   The directory where the object files of the project will be stored │               └──test/            |   The directory where the object files of the tests are stored ├──target/                          |   The directory where all object files are located │    ├──prod/                       |   The directory where all object files without debug information are stored │    └──debug/                      |   The directory where all object files with debug information are stored └──cbuilderfile                     |   The cbuilderfile
 ```